 In a digital age where online activity is available at home, on the go, or at work, security threats loom large.
 According to the Identity Theft Resource Center, data breach events occur daily, with at least 1,473 reported incidents in 2019.
 This represents an increase of 17% from 2018.
 These data breaches resulted in the exposure of well over 164.5 million records, virtually all containing highly sensitive information.

 While no person or entity is entirely immune to cyber-related security threats, businesses tend to be targeted the most, given they have more assets to potentially exploit.
-One of primary targets is the supply chain, perhaps the most fundamental component to smooth, uninterrupted day-to-day business operations.
+One of the primary targets is the supply chain, perhaps the most fundamental component to smooth, uninterrupted day-to-day business operations.

 Inadequate cybersecurity practices by lower-tier suppliers introduce loss events and increasing risk to supply chain partners.
 Unpatched or poorly written software can introduce security vulnerabilities in the supply chain.
 Counterfeit hardware or software may contain embedded malware.

 What are supply chain cyber-attacks?
 How do they manifest themselves?
 How are they executed?
 More importantly, how do manufacturers go about implementing protective measures to mitigate supply chain risk?
 Let’s find out.

 What are supply chain cyber-attacks?

 Supply chain cybersecurity threats are designed to disrupt the various processes involved in the development of goods.
-As noted by the National Institute of Standards and Technology (NIST), an agency of the Department of Commerce, supply chain cybersecurity threats can touch virtually every element of production and delivery at once, such as design, fabrication, output, transportation, delivery, and more.
+As noted by the National Institute of Standards and Technology (NIST), an agency of the Department of Commerce, supply chain cybersecurity threats can touch virtually every production and delivery element at once.
+This includes design, fabrication, output, transportation, delivery, and more.
 They can also involve the theft of intellectual property, which may be the inspiration for a particular manufactured commodity.